bytehatacademy/ByteHat2.0/README.md

 # Site Base URL (used for SEO)
 VITE_SITE_URL=https://bytehatacademy.com

-# Database Configuration
-VITE_DATABASE_URL=postgresql://username:password@hostname:5432/database_name

-# Security
-VITE_JWT_SECRET=your_jwt_secret_key
 ```

 In Replit, you can set these as Secrets in the appropriate tool.

-### Database Setup

-The application uses PostgreSQL for data storage.
-You need to:

-1. Create a PostgreSQL database (in Replit, use the built-in Replit Database or connect to an external PostgreSQL instance)
-2. Set the `VITE_DATABASE_URL` environment variable to your database connection string
-3. The application will automatically create the necessary tables and seed initial data on startup

 ## Project Structure